jhumelsine/jhumelsine.github.io/_posts/2023-10-07-factory-design-patterns.md

 Patterns that involve pluggable concrete classes are incomplete until a **Creational Design Pattern** completes them.

 While object creation and configuration are implicit themes in the Gang of Four (GoF), I think they should have been more explicit about it.
-Their patterns rarely complete the story, which I’ll try to do.
+Their patterns presentations rarely complete the story, which I’ll try to do.

 # Ways To Instantiate Object Instances